Results

 This task relied heavily on data that were collected and processed in WP2.
 Thus, the quality of this work results also from a strong involvement, communication, and data exchange between WP2 and WP3.

-Dynamic simulations have been performed to assess the storage capacity and integrity of the PilotSTRATEGY’s pilot site of Lopín (Ebro Basin, Spain).
-Main objective of this study consisted in the definition of the CO2 injector location and an optimal injection strategy considering the associated potential risks.
+Dynamic simulations have been performed to assess the storage capacity and integrity of the PilotSTRATEGY’s pilot sites, which include the Paris Basin in France, the Lusitanian Basin in Portugal, the Upper Silesia area in Poland, and the Ebro Basin in Spain.
+The main objective of this study consisted in the definition of the CO2 injector location and an optimal injection strategy considering the associated potential risks.
 For this, a sensitivity analyses was performed based on the reservoir characterization and identification of the main uncertainties to be quantified using numerical simulation approach, where static properties presented the most impacting influence on results.

 The objective of the WP4 is to provide complete information of the optimum development concept applicable to the proposed pilots of Paris Basin (FR), Lusitanian Basin (PT) and Ebro Basin (ES) to go ahead with the decision of whether this pilot is viable technically, commercially, considering social and environmental demands and in the existing European and local regulatory frame.
 Although each team worked independently and focus on their area particularities, it is concluded a lot of similarities between then.
 The most relevant is that was (still) somewhat unclear the main goal of the project: pilot or commercial development.
 After discussion, all now agree that the main goal is to design a carbon pilot injection storage site, and in the case of Spain and Portugal, to check the possibility of upgrade to commercial scale.
 Other relevant point is the need to qualitatively define the criteria for the pilot’s success.